 When will my ballplayer(s) receive a uniform?

 All ballplayers will be provided an official Pirates Camp jersey and hat on the first morning of their camp session.
 On the first day of the session, ballplayers should arrive dressed as follows:

 - Regular T-shirt (regular cotton or performance wear)

 - Athletic shorts, sweatpants, or baseball/softball pants

 - Shoes and/or cleats of choice

 For the first day of camp, ballplayers will wear their Pirates Camp jersey and hat with the pants they wear that morning.
-At the conclusion of Monday's camp day, ballplayers will be sent home with their full Pirates Camp uniform - jersey, pants, hat, socks, and belt.
-For the remainder of the camp session, ballplayers should wear their full Pirates Camp uniform each day.
+At the conclusion of Monday's camp day, players participating in the World Series Experience will receive a bag with the remaining Pirates Camp uniform components - pants, belt, and socks.
+For the remainder of the camp session, ballplayers should wear their Pirates Camp uniform each day.